cu-mkp/editioncrafter-cli/README.md

 ## Running Locally

+The first time you run this program, you'll need to install its dependencies with `npm install`.

 Within the root folder, run `npm link` to make the repo available as a global command.
 The entry point is configured by the `bin` property in `package.json`.

 Open a new terminal session and type `which editioncrafter` to verify that it linked correctly.